edilsonlsouza/whaticket-hostcel/README.md

 ### Using Ubuntu 22.04 VPS

-All instructions below assumes you are NOT running as root, since it will give an error in puppeteer.
-So let's start creating a new user and granting sudo privileges to it:
+All instructions below assume you are NOT running as root, since it will give an error in puppeteer.
+So let's start by creating a new user and granting sudo privileges to it on the suggested Virtual Private Server (VPS) with 4 CPUs, 8GB RAM, and an 80GB SSD.

 ```bash
 adduser deploy